cristian-azocar/microservice-boilerplate/README.md

 - Good and clean code practices using [ESLint](https://eslint.org/) (based on [Airbnb configuration](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb)), [Prettier](https://prettier.io/) and [EditorConfig](https://editorconfig.org/).
 - A pre-commit [git hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) to prevent dirty code to reach your local and remote repository, using [Husky](https://github.com/typicode/husky) and [lint-staged](https://github.com/okonet/lint-staged).
 - Configuration variables ready to be read from the command line arguments, environment variables or YAML files, thanks to [nconf](https://github.com/indexzero/nconf).
-- Easy and readable way to import your modules using absolute paths like they were installed into `node_modules` directory, thanks to [app-module-path](https://github.com/patrick-steele-idem/app-module-path-node).
+- Easy and readable way to import your modules using absolute paths like they were installed into `node_modules` directory, thanks to TypeScript and [app-module-path](https://github.com/patrick-steele-idem/app-module-path-node).
 - Request validations using [joi](https://hapi.dev/module/joi/).
 - API documentation using the [OpenAPI](https://www.openapis.org/) specification and [Swagger](https://swagger.io/).
 - CORS support thanks to [koa-cors](https://github.com/koajs/cors) middleware.